Ziang-Chen/Lisp/readme.md

     (Assign, (TypeVar, 'x', 'int'), y)
     (Assign, x, y)
 ```
-Type also can used in more elgent way, like
+Type also can be used in more elgent way, like
 ```python
 String = (g@("ConstantString")).Type # Define Type of String
 Float = (g@(1.23456)).Type           # Define Type of Float
 g@(Assign,  (TypeVar, 'x', Float), 1.0)
 ```

+Notic the return value if g@, highly related to syntax tree parser, which basically contains all neccessary inofrmation for AtomicPy.

 ## Function